Accepted for/Published in: JMIR Biomedical Engineering

-In this study, we attempted to establish the role of the longitudinal MRI in exploratory data analysis (EDA) of AD patients.
+In this study, we attempted to establish the role of longitudinal MRI in an exploratory data analysis (EDA) of AD patients.
 EDA was performed on the dataset of 150 patients for 343 MRI sessions (mean age 77.01 [SD 7.64] years).
 The T1-weighted MRI of each subject on a 1.5-Tesla Vision (Siemens) scanner was used for image acquisition.
 Scores of three features, MMSE, CDR, and ASF, were used to characterize the AD patients included in this study.
 We assessed the role of various features (ie, age, gender, education, socioeconomic status, MMSE, CDR, eTIV, nWBV, and ASF) on the prognosis of AD.

-The analysis further establishes the role of gender in prevalence and development of AD in older people.
+The analysis further establishes the role of gender in the prevalence and development of AD in older people.
 Moreover, a considerable relationship has been observed between education and socioeconomic position on the progression of AD.
 Also, outliers and linearity of each feature were determined to rule out the extreme values in measuring the skewness.
 The differences in nWBV between CDR=0 (nondemented), CDR=0.5 (very mild dementia), and CDR=1 (mild dementia) are significant (ie, P<.01).

-A substantial correlation has been observed between pattern and other related features of longitudinal MRI data that can significantly assist in the diagnosis and determination of AD in older patients.
+A substantial correlation has been observed between the pattern and other related features of longitudinal MRI data that can significantly assist in the diagnosis and determination of AD in older patients.

 The author of this paper has made a PDF available, but requires the user to login, or create an account.